adpthegreat/A-Lot-Of-Crust/send_sync_and_their_implementors/README.md

    = note: see issue #68318 <https://github.com/rust-lang/rust/issues/68318> for more information
 ```

-It tells us to use marker types, and what we can use is `PhantomData` we're not actually storing an Rc, just pretend the type is there, so since, but more importantly it propagates its type, so because Rc is not Send and Sync , our MutexGuard will also be not Send and not Sync, heres the new code
+It tells us to use marker types, and what we can use is `PhantomData` we're not actually storing an Rc, just pretend the type is there, so since, but more importantly it propagates its type, so because Rc is not Send and Sync, our MutexGuard will also be not Send and not Sync, heres the new code

 ```rust